gerrit3699/gerrit3699.github.io/_pages/en/papers.md

       </div>

       <p class="display-statement medium">
-        Individual Zenodo papers are the primary sources.
+        Zenodo papers are the source texts.
         The collected volume is the review body.
       </p>
     </div>